ahmedheltaher/typed-environment-loader/CONTRIBUTING.md

 Once you've made your changes and they pass the tests, you can submit a pull request.
 Be sure to include a detailed description of your changes and reference any relevant issues.

-## Code of Conduct
+### Code of Conduct

+Please note that this project is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

-Please remember to adhere to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions related to this project.
+Please remember to adhere to the Code of Conduct in all interactions related to this project.

 Thank you for contributing to the Typed Environment Loader!
 Your help is greatly appreciated.